 Leanbow in Power Rangers Mystic Force.
 He is the Wolf Knight, when he becomes the red Wolf Warrior, he protects his son and his friends in a truly awesome battle.
 The same largely applies to his counterpart from Mahou Sentai Magiranger, save that all the core rangers are his children in that version.

-Keith Mars from Veronica Mars, who previously gave off the impression of a Non-Action Guy, goes berserk when first season's villain tries to burn Veronica alive.
+Keith Mars, Veronica's private detective and formerly the town sheriff, goes berserk when first season's villain tries to burn Veronica alive.

 Law & Order: Special Victims Unit: Elliot Stabler's kids may as well be his Berserk Button, he once almost beat a pedophile half to death for posting pictures of his (underaged) daughter on an internet site.
 Then again, given that the only thing that keeps him doing that on a regular basis is that he can't use torture as a means to extract confessions, and once removed of that restriction, he quite gleefully beat into another suspect...